Outlook Calendar MCP server

 Usage

-Once configured, Claude can access the following calendar tools:
+Once configured, Claude will have access to the following tools:

 List Calendar Events